QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 Day 20/100 : 23 October 2025, Thursday (Supposedly)
 > Yesterday I only reviewed a little bit.
 I falling asleep accidentally and completely forgot to write this hehehehe.

+Day 21/100 : 24 October 2025, Friday
+> Today I learned a little bit about defining functions and calling functions on Day 6 "44. ".
+I feel a bit guilty for "stagnant" programming progress due to my urgent schoolworks and bit problematic schoolworks.
+Consistent is better than nothing hehehehehe.